BREAKING

 Yeah, again, Alex, I mean, that’s something we can think about for future calls to put out there.
 I think again, as we’ve been talking about the first quarter is going to be able to put that in a more clear light because I think folks will take information on paid claims and try to compare that to 2024.
 And it’s hard to do that.
 And why it’s hard to do that is, number one, it’s a smaller block.
 Second, we’ve improved the loss ratio experience and then even claim settlements, which we’re doing faster today than we did a year ago, can conflate how to think about those things.

-So we don’t want to confuse the matter from that perspective.
+So, we don’t want to confuse the matter from that perspective.
 But again, we’ve been talking about this.
-We the uncertainty around claims in the fourth quarter was high coming into 2025.
+We — the uncertainty around claims in the fourth quarter was high coming into 2025.
 It’s high coming into 2026.
-We’re happy with how the 24 block is developing.
+We’re happy with how the ’24 block is developing.
 That’s developed favorable relative to where things were reserved for coming into 2025.
 We cannot guarantee that’s going to happen in 2026, but that’s exactly how we’re positioning ourselves.

 Alex Scott — Analyst, Barclays

-Right.
-What are the opportunities you see broadly, but then also from a risk Standpoint, are there any parts of your business that could get disintermediated?
-I think the stocks kind of moved yesterday on the idea that maybe there’s software concerns in investment portfolios broadly.
-So I’d be open to any kind of color you could provide on that as well.
+Okay.
+All right, understood.
+And then second question I wanted to ask about artificial intelligence and maybe both the good and the bad, right?
+Like what are the opportunities you see broadly?
+But then also from a risk standpoint, are there any parts of your business that could get disintermediated?
+And I think the stocks kind of moved yesterday on the idea that maybe there’s software concerns in investment portfolios broadly.
+So, I’d be open to any kind of color you could provide on that as well.
 Thanks.

 Thanks, Alex, for the question.
 It’s Heather.
 I’ll start and then I’ll ask Matt to add some comments on just how do we see it in the broader investment arena.
-So first, as you think about AI, the opportunities, as you’d imagine, it’s something we’re leaning into.
+So, first, as you think about AI, the opportunities, as you’d imagine, it’s something we’re leaning into.
 Our focus is on leveraging AI to be able to improve client experience, to help us to drive efficiencies and to support scale and growth.
 We are deploying it right now across a number of areas within our claims organization, within our contact center, certainly within technology as we think about how it allows us to speed up some of the software, the programming that we’re doing.

-So it’s something that we are leaning in to.
+So, it’s something that we are leaning in to.
 It’s not new.
 We’ve been leveraging some bit of AI for a number of years.
 We’re also paying attention to how it could disintermediate us.
-I do think that given the businesses that we are in, people need insurance, they need retirement planning.
+I do think that given the businesses that we are in, we — people need insurance, they need Retirement planning.
 We see it as something that is a little bit less of a disintermediator, but we’re paying attention to ways that it could disrupt us.
-But right now we see a lot more opportunities than headwinds on AI, and a critical one goes back to something we’ve done for years, which is expense, efficiency, being able to maintain and grow our margins.
+But right now, we see a lot more opportunities than headwinds on AI, and a critical one goes back to something we’ve done for years, which is expense, efficiency, being able to maintain and grow our margins.
+And we see AI as an important lever.
+But Matt?

-Matt Toms — Head, Investment Management
+Matt Toms — Analyst, Chief Executive Officer, Voya Investment Management

-If you look at that directly and in the investment grade space, you’re going to run into names like Alphabet, Microsoft Salesforce and beyond.
-So you’ve got diversified business models that can actually do quite well with AI if done correctly.
-So within A core GA sense.
-I don’t view it as an issue within the private portfolio.
-Less than 1% of our portfolio is in tech and within high yield, we’re not really exposed to below investment grade.
+And in the investment grade space, you’re going to run into names like Alphabet, Microsoft, Salesforce, and beyond.
+So, you’ve got diversified business models that can actually do quite well with AI if done correctly.
+So, within a core GA sense.
+I don’t view it as an issue.
+Within the private portfolio, less than 1% of our portfolio is in tech.
+And within high yield, we’re not really exposed to below investment-grade in a meaningful way as a balance sheet.
+And that’s where you’ve seen more industry risk.
+We don’t have anything notable there, nearly zero in high yield tech.
+Over time, we view technology a much better investment from an equity standpoint than a debt standpoint.
+You can have very disparate outcomes that plays itself better in an equity sense.

+Across the equity portfolio, you really have to get into our alternative portfolio for Voya, that’s about 3% of our balance sheet.
+Within PE, you’ll tend to see 25%-ish — 20%, 25%.
+We’re lower than the 25% number in software related, so it’s still meaningful.
+But you get again down to a number that’s less than 1% of the GA.
 And I think that’s where you have both upside and downside.
 But in the debt markets we prefer to lean away from tech and feel very well supported.
-But if you’re going to look for volatility, look for those more the venture, more the recent vintage pe.
+But if you’re going to look for volatility, look for those more the venture, more the recent vintage PE.
 We don’t feel meaningfully exposed there as far as even that alternative portion of our portfolio.

 Operator

-Joel Hurwitz — Analyst, Dalian Partners
+Joel Hurwitz — Analyst, Dowling Partners

 Hey, good morning.
-So just one on stop loss, Mike.
-I guess I’m just still trying to understand why you can’t provide us with the paid claims experience.
-Right.
+So just one on Stop Loss, Mike.
+I guess I’m just still trying to understand why you can’t provide us with the paid claims experience, right?
 That’s something that you guys provided us last year in the fourth quarter in your slide deck.
-And at the end of the day I think we’re all just trying to understand what does it actually mean that the book is performing modestly better year over year.
+And at the end of the day, I think we’re all just trying to understand what does it actually mean that the book is performing modestly better year-over-year.

 Yeah, look, I think that’s again something we can think about taking forward.
 Joel and I mentioned this just a moment ago from a reserving perspective and why we need to be cautious with this.
 The amount of reserves that we have up this year versus last year’s is meaningfully less.
 And part of that is because we’ve got a smaller block.
-Part of that’s because of just timing of when reserves released versus incurred from the 24 to 25 block and then just the settlement part of it on paid claims.
-And so when we do the assessment of what we think the appropriate reserve level is, yes, we look at paid claims, we’re looking at reported claims.
+Part of that’s because of just timing of when reserves released versus incurred from the ’24 to ’25 block and then just the settlement part of it on paid claims.

+And so, when we do the assessment of what we think the appropriate reserve level is, yes, we look at paid claims, we’re looking at reported claims.
 There’s more dimension to that than just hey, how are paid claims developing, but we certainly can provide more color as we move down the road.
-And particularly in the first quarter.
-I think would be an appropriate time to do that because you’re going to have the right comparison year over year.
+And particularly in the first quarter, I think would be an appropriate time to do that because you’re going to have the right comparison year over year.
 But we’d just be reiterating the same messages that we shared earlier with respect to how we think about reserve levels.

-Joel Hurwitz — Analyst, Dalian Partners
+Joel Hurwitz — Analyst, Dowling Partners

 Okay.
 And then shifting.
-Can you just provide some outlook on how the take up of your new leave offering and short term disability has gone and how we should think about that from a revenue and earnings standpoint in 26?
+Can you just provide some outlook on how the take up of your new leave offering and short-term disability has gone and how we should think about that from a revenue and earnings standpoint in ’26?

-Jay Kaduson — Chief Executive Officer
+Heather Lavallee — Chief Executive Officer

-Jay, we’ll start and Mike can address the revenue question.
+Sure.
+Jay will start and Mike can address the revenue question.

-Jay Kaduson — Chief Executive Officer
+Jay Kaduson — Chief Executive Officer, Workplace Solutions

-The only thing I would add, and I want to come back to the question from Joel just for a moment, but when we look at, just as you’re looking at in force premium growth, I think we just would encourage you to look at the growth from 23 to 24 to 25.
-So growth has been more modest year over year.
-But when you look at two year growth, cross voluntary group life, very, very good.
-We had a fantastic year in 2024 and just on paid claims too.
-I know that’s come up a couple times here at the end, we’re not sharing a number, we’re saying it’s modestly better.
+The only thing I would add, and I want to come back to the question from Joel just for a moment, but when we look at, just as you’re looking at in-force premium growth, I think we just would encourage you to look at the growth from ’23 to ’24 to ’25.
+So, growth has been more modest year over year.
+But when you look at two-year growth, across Voluntary and Group Life, very, very good.
+We had a fantastic year in 2024.

-When you look at Jan25 or January 24, you should be thinking low single digits better on a paid claim basis from where we were a year ago to today.
+And just on paid claims too, I know that’s come up a couple times here at the end, like we’re not sharing a number, we’re saying it’s modestly better.
+When you look at Jan ’25 or Jan ’24, you should be thinking low single digits better on a paid claim basis from where we were a year ago to today.
 More to come.
 We don’t want people running with that number yet because we need to see how things play out for the balance of the year.
 But that just to size it a bit, that’s kind of what I would have in your mind.

-Joel Hurwitz — Analyst, Dalian Partners
+Joel Hurwitz — Analyst, Dowling Partners

 Okay, thank you.